erasa

 Reverse Username Search

-• In private or semi-private channels that are not indexed well by search engines
+• In semi-private channels that search engines barely index

 • Accounts that remove attribution or slightly modify images

-• Impersonation profiles designed to attract followers or traffic
+• Impersonation profiles built to attract clicks, followers, or traffic

-• Impersonation: using your photo as a profile image or identity
+• Impersonation: your photo becomes someone else’s identity

-• Content redistribution: reposting original or paid content elsewhere
+• Redistribution: original or paid content appears elsewhere

-• Scam or bait accounts: pairing images with fake personas or messages
+• Scam or bait accounts: images are paired with fake stories or messages

 How Can I Check If My Photos Are Leaked?